Mental Health for Drug Prevention

 Daily sports, mental wellness activities, and counseling sessions ensure behavior tracking and consistency.

-Phase 3: Post-Program Pathwaysrong
+Phase 3: Post-Program Pathways

 Youth are referred to skill development centers, vocational courses, or placed back into the formal education system.
 Peer mentoring roles are also encouraged for sustained engagement.